opengimbal/ogp/README.md

-OpenGimbal Project
-aka Starbucket
+OpenGimbal Observation Platform Project aka Starbucket

+System based on RPI WIFI HOTSPOT PYTHON HOST to Chrome Browser JavaScript Client

+LEVERAGING:
+SimpleCV - Tornado - pyEphem - pySerial - HTML4

 DIY WIRELESS TELESCOPY
 an application of open-source and over-the-counter technologies that can turn any consumer telescope into an automated mobile observatory